AaronMHurst/PyGammaRAD/README.md

 ## Summary of angular distribution functions and methods

 The table below summarizes the angular distribution functions given in the reference article by Yamazaki [[1]](#1) and their corresponding callable methods available to the `PyGammaRAD` software package.
-The relevant arguments, where needed, are defined as:
+The relevant arguments, listed in order where needed, are defined as:

 * *k* : Order of the coefficient or polynomial degree.
 * *J<sub>i</sub>* : Initial nuclear level of the associated &gamma;-ray transition.